-In such examination, we have assumed, without inquiry, the legal capacity of all natural persons, the receipt by the Company of the requisite approval from the NYSE American to list the Warrant Shares, the authenticity of all documents submitted to us as originals, the genuineness of all signatures on original documents, the conformity with originals of all documents submitted to us as certified or photostatic copies, and the correctness of all statements of fact contained in the documents examined.
+In such examination, we have assumed, without inquiry, the legal capacity of all natural persons, the receipt by the Company of the requisite approval from the NYSE American to list the Registrable Shares, the authenticity of all documents submitted to us as originals, the genuineness of all signatures on original documents, the conformity with originals of all documents submitted to us as certified or photostatic copies, and the correctness of all statements of fact contained in the documents examined.
 As to various questions of fact material to our opinion, we have relied upon statements or certificates of public officials, certificates of officers or representatives of the Company and others.

-Based upon the foregoing, and the laws of the State of Delaware, we are of the opinion that the Warrant Shares have been duly authorized and, when issued, delivered and paid for in accordance with the terms of their governing documents, will be legally issued, fully paid, nonassessable and binding obligations of the Company under the laws of the State of Delaware.
+Based upon the foregoing, and the laws of the State of Delaware, we are of the opinion that the Registrable Shares have been duly authorized, legally issued, fully paid, nonassessable and binding obligations of the Company under the laws of the State of Delaware.